tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 (A folder is not the same as the directory corresponding to it on any particular client, nor is it the same as a DMD.)

+Collective: the set of clients subscribed to a given Magic Folder.

 Descendant: a direct or indirect child in a directory or folder tree

 Subfolder: a folder that is a descendant of a magic folder